airgap-it/airgap-distro/README.md

-# AirGap.it
+# AirGap Vault Distribution

-The Most Secure And Practical Way To Do Crypto Transactions.
-With AirGap you can now be your own bank.
+AirGap Vault Distribution can be started from a CDROM or an USB stick on a computer and being used to sign air gapped transactions.
+The AirGap Vault Distribution is the equivalent of the mobile version of [AirGap Vault](https://github.com/airgap-it/airgap-vault), use the mobile app [AirGap Wallet](https://github.com/airgap-it/airgap-wallet) to broadcast transactions.

+## Setup AirGap Vault Distribution
-## Installing AirGap on a USB stick or CDROM
+### Copy AirGap Vault Distribution to a CDROM or USB stick

+**CDROM:**
-AirGap on CDROM: use your favorite program to burn the ISO to CDROM.
+use your favorite program to burn the ISO to CDROM.
 Nothing special.
 CDROMs are naturally read-only and tamper resistant.

+**USB:**
-AirGap on USB: If you don't burn AirGap to a CDROM, writing AirGap to a USB stick with a hardware read-write toggle (e.g., Kanguru FlashBlu) is the next best thing.
+If you don't burn AirGap to a CDROM, writing AirGap Vault to a USB stick with a hardware read-write toggle (e.g., Kanguru FlashBlu) is the next best thing.

-On USB sticks without write protection, you can remove AirGap USB after booting as an additional security measure.
+On USB sticks without write protection, you can remove the AirGap Vault USB after booting as an additional security measure.
 AirGap loads into RAM so after booting you no longer need the USB.